h0x0er/h0x0er.github.io/docs/blog/posts/ebpf-event-handling.md

 ## Objective

 - to understand how eBPF-events are being handled in userspace in various open-source projects
-    - to learn their patterns for handling massive amount of events
+    - to learn their approach for handling massive amount of events

 ???
 Note
     Currently only [tetragon](https://github.com/cilium/tetragon) project is covered.